uayebforever/jc-handbook/source/M05/Pins_&_Ropework.rst

 Lines from **BELOW** – e.g. Upper topsail halyards, etc.

-\* If the line lead is vertically up to its pin, then take it to the left side.
+- If the line lead is vertically up to its pin, then take it to the left side.
 Diagram (d)

-\* If the line leads up at an angle to its pin take it to that side from which it approaches.
+- If the line leads up at an angle to its pin take it to that side from which it approaches.
 Diagram (e) and (f)

 |image5|

+.. comment: TODO Fix this caption and figure to match Word original.
-Diagram (d) Diagram (e) Diagram (f)

-Vertical lead, come Lead from the left, Lead from the right,

-Round from left side come round from left side.
+Diagram (d) Diagram (e) Diagram (f) Vertical lead, come Lead from the left, Lead from the right, Round from left side come round from left side.
 Come round from the right.

 Now take the line from left to right around the bottom of the pin.